-D. Leigh Colvin,was the Prohibition Party’s candidate for president in 1936.
+D. Leigh Colvin was the Prohibition Party’s candidate for president in 1936.
 Colvin was intolerant of those who opposed Prohibition.
-He called members of the Women’s Organization for Prohibition Reform (WONPR) ‘Bacchantian maidens, parching for wine — wet women who, like the drunkards whom their program will produce, would take pennies off the eyes of the dead for the sake of legalizing booze.’
-Discover more about the highly opinionated D. Leigh Colvin.
+He nothing good to say about members of the Women’s Organization for Prohibition Reform (WONPR).
+They were “Bacchantian maidens, parching for wine.
+Women who… would take pennies off the eyes of the dead for the sake of legalizing booze.”
+Discover more about D. Leigh Colvin.

-Mamie Colvin (Mrs. D. Leigh Colvin) was president of the National WCTU.
+Mamie Colvin was president of the National WCTU.
 She was also repeatedly the Prohibition Party candidate for various public offices.
 The politically-oriented Mamie Colvin was important to the cause.
 (She was married to D. Leigh Colvin.)

 Davis, Edith Smith

 Edith Smith Davis was a major temperance leader.
 And both nationally and internationally.
-In recognition of her outstanding work in temperance, Edith Smith Davis received an honorary doctorate from Lawrence University in 1907.
+She was known for her outstanding work for temperance.
+Edith Smith Davis also received an honorary doctorate from Lawrence University in 1907.

 Delavan, Edward C.